 At the teahouses in Lukla, Phakding and Namche you will get rooms with attached bathrooms and can enjoy free hot showers.
 Beyond Namche, the lodges will have only basic facilities – bed, shared washroom and a communal sitting and dining area.

 At hotels and tea-houses, accommodation is on twin-sharing basis.
-If you are a solo traveller, you get to share the room with a fellow traveller of the same gender.
 Single room will be available on request, at added cost.
 Single rooms are available in Kathmandu and at lower elevations while trekking.
 But at higher elevations, where only a handful of teahouses operate, single rooms are not offered.